WinShape Foundation: Residential camps

 After inception of the College Program in 1984, and wanting its campus to be used also during summer months, Cathy co-founded a summer camp (1985) for boys and girls (1987) on the Mountain Campus of Berry College (Mt.
 Berry) with Rick Johnson who had previously worked at North Carolina's Camp Ridgecrest, where Cathy's children had earlier attended.
 Modeled after Ridgecrest, the new camp was designed as a sports camp with a Christian emphasis using Native American themes to structure achievement.
-Age groups, originally organized into "tribes," are now organized into "packs" and "villages" for the boys' and girls' camps respectively.
+Age groups, originally organized into "tribes", are now organized into "packs" and "villages" for the boys' and girls' camps respectively.
 The boys' camp packs include Bronco (rising 2nd–3rd grade), Raptor (rising 4th–5th grade), Timber (rising 6th–7th grade), Puma (rising 8th–9th grade), Grizzly (rising 10th-11th grade), and Elk (the adventure program, rising 11th–12th grade).
 The girls' camp "villages" include Canyon (rising 2nd–4th grade), Woodland (rising 5th–6th grade), Cascade (rising 7th–8th grade), Sierra (rising 9th–10th grade), Oasis (rising 11th–12th grade), and Taiga (the adventure program, rising 12th grade).
-Campers also can be awarded for Christian character and leadership.
-Those that choose to take on this challenge, embark on a one-night journey, consisting of Scripture memorization, a run, starting a fire, building a lean-to, serving around camp, writing an essay, all while under a talking ban.
-At Boy's Camp, boys are selected for this challenge.
-Those who do not complete the challenge are called "Bucks," and those who do complete the challenge are called "Little Chiefs."
-At Girl's Camp, girls used to be selected for the challenge.
-Those selected were called "Comanches."
-Comanches who successfully completed the challenge were called "Black Comanches," and those who did not complete the challenge were called "White Comanches."
+Campers that are at least 14 years old can be awarded for Christian character and leadership by taking a test known as "The Guardians Journey".
+The Guardians Journey is a long standing Winshape Camp tradition, it is a challenging 18-hour test offered to eligible campers at WinShape Mount Berry.
+Campers are selected by staff based on demonstrated traits aligned with the camp’s Christian values.
+The test, beginning during an afternoon and ending the following morning, consists of four sequential components: